 Kammi loved her family, church, and community.
 She was an active member of Grace United Methodist Church serving in many capacities over the years.
 She led girl scouts, served on multiple Chamber of Commerce committees and on the Winfield Main Street board.
 When she was not busy running the business or helping with a downtown event, you could find her rooting for her Chiefs or aboard a cruise ship seeing the world.

-A memorial service will be held at a later date when friends and family can gather safely.
+Memorial services will be held at 1:30 P.M.
+Saturday, October 23, 2021, at Grace United Methodist Church.
 In lieu of flowers, donations can be made in memory of Kammi Root to Grace United Methodist Church.
 Funds will be used for the restoration of the historically protected stained glass windows that are over 100 years old.
 Donations may be made through the Shelley Family Funeral Home of Winfield.

 To send flowers to Kammi's family, please visit our floral store.